- September 21, 2021

 - Category: Time of Life

 Many folks struggle as they witness these age-related declines in their parents.
 Perhaps they’re not as agile, mobile, or even active as they used to be.
 Perhaps they’re making decisions that make you pause with concern.
-The key is trying to get everyone on the same page financially and while that might be difficult with parents that may even be a little bit stubborn, it’s not impossible.
+The key is trying to get everyone on the same page financially and while that might be difficult with parents that may even be a little bit stubborn, it’s not impossible for younger adults to manage.

 Stubborn may be a strong word here, but I think once you’re there, you understand the situation.
 Seniors can often fear the unknown, loss of independence and long-term effects from medical conditions.
 All of this may cause aging parents to be resistant in seeking help or even receiving help when necessary.
 Here are some key points to keep in mind when dealing with less than tolerant aging parents.